Croatia Yacht Charter

 How Much Does It Cost to Charter a Yacht in Croatia?

-Yacht charter prices in Croatia vary by yacht type, season, and onboard amenities.
-Weekly rates generally range from about $5,500–$13,000 for sailing yachts, $7,500–$16,000 for catamarans, and $16,000 and up for motor yachts, while luxury superyachts can exceed $165,000 per week.
-Additional costs typically include fuel, provisioning, marina fees, Croatian VAT, the APA for onboard expenses, and the crew gratuity at the end of the charter.
+Yacht charter prices in Croatia vary by yacht type, season, and level of luxury, with weekly rates typically ranging from $9,000–$35,000+ for catamarans, $10,000–$45,000+ for sailing yachts, $25,000–$300,000+ for motor yachts, and $200,000–$1,500,000+ for superyachts.
+Additional costs include fuel, provisioning, marina fees, Croatian VAT, crew gratuities, and an APA.

 What Are the Most Popular Things to Do in Croatia?